A Chinese restaurant process for multiset permutations: Discussion

-is asymptotically standard Brownian motion; see \cite{ABT}.
-If suitable approximations could be made to the component count process of multiset permutations, then similar progress might be made for the results obtained in this paper when $\theta=1$.
+and $B(t)$ is standard Brownian motion.
+If suitable approximations could be made to the process of cycle counts for multiset permutations, then similar progress might be made for the results obtained in this paper when $\theta=1$.

+\begin{acknowledgement}[title={Acknowledgments}] The author thanks the anonymous referee and the Associated Editor for a careful reading of this paper and for helpful suggestions. \end{acknowledgement}